Skip to main content

 Nutrition8 min read

 If you have ever searched for diet advice, you have almost certainly come across the term “macros.”
 Short for macronutrients, macros are the three categories of nutrients that provide your body with energy: protein, carbohydrates, and fat.
 Understanding how they work together is one of the most empowering nutrition skills you can develop.
+Before diving into macros, it helps to know your maintenance calories as a starting point.

 What Are Macronutrients?